-Figure 17 illustrates the difference between using a PLS model for the emission spectrum upon excitation at 275 nm, PLS model for the entire EEM and single wavelength pair analysis (at 275 nm excitation and 362 nm emission).
-While the differences are not immediately apparent to the eye, statistical testing shows that by using a PLS model based on the full EEM or even the emission spectrum upon excitation at 275 nm, differentiation between samples with over or under 90 CFU/ml can be achieved.
+Figure 17 illustrates the difference between using a PLS model for the emission spectrum upon excitation at 275 nm, PLS model for the entire EEM and a single wavelength pair analysis (at 275 nm excitation and 362 nm emission).
+While the differences are not immediately apparent to the eye, statistical testing shows that by using a PLS model based on the full EEM, or even the emission spectrum upon excitation at 275 nm, differentiation between samples with over or under 90 CFU/ml can be achieved.

-Currently, based on this study, it is difficult to conclude which approach - the use of EEMs, single emission spectrum or single excitation/emission wavelength pair fluorescence measurements - will be best applied for detection of low concentrations of heterotrophic bacteria in drinking water.
-However, based on the experience with identification and quantification of pure culture bacteria, one may expect that use of the whole EEM data might be more efficient for successful detection of microbial contamination of water.
+Currently, based on this study, it is difficult to conclude which approach, the use of EEMs, single emission spectrum or single excitation/emission wavelength pair fluorescence measurements, will be best applied for detection of low concentrations of heterotrophic bacteria in drinking water.
+However, based on the experimental data? regarding the detection and quantification of single species suspensions, one may expect that use of the whole EEM data might be more efficient for successful detection of microbial contamination of water.

 Spectral fingerprints based on PLS model variable importance